OttCS/Portable-DnD/README.md

 - *Quick Cast*.
 You can cast a spell that requires a bonus action
 - *Use a Potion*.
 You or a willing creature within 5 feet consumes a potion

-# Character Creation
+## Character Creation
-Your character has many different ways of interacting with the world around them, and your sheet contains a lot of the options!

-The character creation process is listed as straightforward as possible below, but feel free to check [D&D Beyond's approach for step-by-step characters](https://www.dndbeyond.com/sources/basic-rules/step-by-step-characters)!
+Your character has many different ways of interacting with the world around them, and your sheet contains a lot of those options!
+The character creation process is listed as straightforward as possible below.
+It is easier to read all of the steps first and *then* actually go through and create your character, even for experienced players.

-## Character Races
+### 1. Choose a Race
+In a fantasy world, there is a much greater variety to the kinds of people you can come across, each with unique abilities.
+Your character's race, while aesthetic, does affect the options you have at your disposal: racial traits and abilities, damage resistances, etc. Your race also minimally affects your ability scores.
+Some important terminology is below:

+* **Size.** Unless otherwise noted, your character's size is medium.
+* **Speed.** Unless otherwise noted, your base walking speed is 30ft.
+* **Darkvision.** Your character can see in dim light (up to a radius) as if it were bright light, and in darkness as if it were dim light.

-Please reference the [Character Races](Races.md) document.
+Please reference the [Character Races](Races.md) document when choosing.

-## Classes
+## 2. Classes
+Your character fits into a broad category of the special talents and tactics at their disposal, called a class.
+Each class is a category of play that comes with its own pros and cons.
+Some have access to spellcasting, better physical abilities, or even the ability to turn into animals.
+Some important terminology is below:

+- **Hit Points.** A number indicating the amount of harm you can sustain before dying.
+- **Hit Dice.** A number which determines

 Please reference the [Character Classes](Classes.md) document.

-## Abilities and Scores
+## 3. Ability Scores
-All of your modifiers start at -2.
-You then may add a total of 17 to these, with a limit of +3 for each.
-Optionally, you can take a feat and only add 16 to your modifiers.

-## Character Backgrounds
-Please reference the [Character Backgrounds](Backgrounds.md) document.
+Please reference the [Modifier Buy](Modifier%20Buy.md) document.

-**Proficiency**.
-Proficiency is a measure of how adept you are at what you do, and can be considered “your experience with what you do regularly).
+- **Proficiency.** Proficiency is a measure of how adept you are at what you do, and can be considered “your experience with what you do regularly).
 This score increases at certain levels, but starts at +2.
-**Saving Throws**.
-These are equal to your modifiers, plus your proficiency based on your class.
+- **Saving Throws.** These are equal to your modifiers, but with your proficiency bonus added to your class' saving throws.
-**Skills**.
-These are equal to your modifiers, plus your proficiency based on your class and background **Passive Perception**.
-Add 10 and your wisdom modifier, and if you are proficient in perception add your proficiency bonus as well.
-**Proficiencies and Languages**.
-Your non-stat proficiencies and languages should go here.

-**Armor Class**.
-How hard you are to hit.
+- **Armor Class.** How hard you are to hit.
 This is based on what armor you are wearing + your dexterity modifier, unless your class specifies otherwise.
-**Initiative**.
-How quickly you react in battle.
+- **Initiative.** How quickly you react in battle.
 Typically this is your dexterity modifier, unless your class specifies otherwise.
-**Speed**.
-Unless otherwise specified by your chosen race, your base walking speed is 30ft.
+- **Speed.** Unless otherwise specified by your chosen race, your base walking speed is 30ft.
-**Hit Points**.
-Take the highest number possible on your hit die and add your constitution modifier: level 1.
+- **Hit Points.** Take the highest number possible on your hit die and add your constitution modifier at level 1.
+## 4. Background
+Please reference the [Character Backgrounds](Backgrounds.md) document.

+- **Skills.** These are equal to your modifiers, plus your proficiency based on your class and background
+- **Passive Perception.** Add 10 and your wisdom modifier, and if you are proficient in perception add your proficiency bonus as well.
+- **Proficiencies and Languages.** Your non-stat proficiencies and languages should go here.

 # Leveling Up
 **Increase HP**.
 Roll your class’ hit die (reroll 1s), and add it and your constitution modifier to your HP.
 **Stat Bump**.
-Increase a core stat modifier of your choice by one, up to +5 OR choose a feat.
+Increase a core stat modifier of your choice by one, up to +5 OR you can choose a feat.
 **Proficiency**.
 Increase your proficiency score by one.

 Level: